think-active-labs/thinkactive-docs/docs/using-activeband/infinitime-device-states.md

 ---
-title: ActiveBand Device States
+title: InfiniTime Device States
-description: Information regarding the different states ActiveBand can be in
+description: Information regarding the different states InfiniTime devices can be in
 ---

-# Device States
+# InfiniTime Device States

 Each supported ActiveBand device has a number of different device states.
 ActiveBand devices in their typical operation mode are what we call **Production Mode**.
 It may be neccesary to use the steps on this page to put ActiveBand devices into certain modes in order to resolve issues.